-(1) The University does not tolerate dishonest or fraudulent behaviour and is committed to preventing, detecting and responding to such behaviour in the performance of its operations.

-(2) Fraud and corrupt conduct identification and reporting is the responsibility of all members of the University community including those acting for or providing services to the University.
-This requires not only responsibility for personal behaviour but also support for others to embrace ethical practices and take appropriate actions to prevent and minimise fraud and corruption risks and to report any incidents to the University should it arise and be identified.
+- (1) The University does not tolerate dishonest or fraudulent behaviour and is committed to preventing, detecting and responding to such behaviour. - (2) Fraud and corrupt conduct identification and reporting is the responsibility of all members of the University community including those acting for or providing services to the University.
+This involves taking responsibility for personal behaviour, acting with integrity, and encouraging others to embrace ethical practices.
+It also means taking appropriate actions to prevent and minimise fraud and corruption risks, and to report any incidents to the University should they arise.